Reviews You Can Rely On

 While not everyone wants a light pair of shoes, sometimes cutting ounces can be the right call.

 We also consider what features and attributes each pair of shoes brings to the table.
-Some runners are looking for super lightweight and responsive kicks so they can throttle up and down mountainsides, while others aren't concerned with their shoe's weight.
+Some runners are looking for super lightweight and responsive kicks to throttle up and down mountainsides, while others aren't concerned with their shoe's weight.
 It's important to note that unless ultralight running is your game, the lightest weight does not always make the best trail running shoe.

 trail running shoes womens - some shoes are lightweight and have a fit and balance that help them...